TNA Turning Point (2004)

 The 2004 Turning Point was a professional wrestling pay-per-view (PPV) event produced by Total Nonstop Action Wrestling (TNA), which took place on December 5, 2004, at the TNA Impact!
 Zone in Orlando, Florida.
 It was the first event under the Turning Point chronology.
 Eight matches were featured on the event's card.

 The main event was a Six Sides of Steel cage match with a pre-match stipulation that the losing team would disband.
 America's Most Wanted (Chris Harris and James Storm) defeated Triple X (Christopher Daniels and Elix Skipper) in this match.
 A Six Man Tag Team match on the event's card ended in Jeff Hardy, A.J.
 Styles, and Randy Savage defeating The Kings of Wrestling (Jeff Jarrett, Kevin Nash and Scott Hall).
 The event's undercard featured different varieties of matches.
 Petey Williams defeated Chris Sabin to retain the TNA X Division Championship in one match on the undercard.
 Diamond Dallas Page defeated Raven in another match.

 Turning Point is remembered for the disbanding of Triple X and for Elix Skipper pulling Chris Harris off the top of a cage with his legs to perform a move he named the New School.
 The PPV was also the final televised match of Randy Savage's career.
 The professional wrestling section of the Canadian Online Explorer website rated the event a 7 out of 10, which was the same as the 2005 event's rating.

-In October 2017, with the launch of the Global Wrestling Network, the event became available to stream on demand.